Frequently asked questions

 11. What is a trustee?

 The trustee is a person or organisation responsible for holding your assets until they can be paid to the beneficiary.
-For example where a beneficiary of a will is a child and the estate is invested until they come of age (20 years of age).
+For example where a beneficiary of a will is a child and the estate is invested until they come of age.
 The roles of executor and trustee are usually combined.

 12. What could make a will invalid?